 Materials Needed:

-- 50 Wood Blocks (walls, floors, and furniture)
+50 Wood Blocks (walls, floors, furniture)

-- 10 Stone Blocks (for a furnace or basic tools)
+10 Stone Blocks (for furnace and tools)

-- 3 Torches (for lighting)
+3 Torches (for lighting)

 Features:

-- Protects you from early-game monsters.
+Keeps you safe from early monsters.

 Pros: